 u1492637478_A_butcher_working_behind_the_counter_in_an_Englis_4158972b-06d3-441c-ad22-deb409d0eab7_1 Europe The Return of the Local Butcher – Inflation Meets Craftsmanship Type Micro Trend Category Retail & Food Culture / Europe, UK & Ireland In Brief In the age of shrinkflation and supermarket fatigue, the local butcher is back—and cooler than ever.
 Across the UK and Ireland, inflation has unintentionally revived one of the oldest retail formats: the neighborhood meat counter.
 By Tobias Dahlberg • 3 min read

 convenience store lunch Convenience-Centric The $10 Lunch War – How Convenience Chains Are Weaponizing Value Type Micro Trend Category Retail & QSR Strategy / Food & Beverage / Pricing & Positioning In Brief Lunch is the new front line of the value economy.
-From Pret’s subscriptions to Sweetgreen’s price resets and 7-Eleven’s hot-food push, every brand wants to own the “$10 comfort zone.”
-Consumers By Tobias Dahlberg • 3 min read
+From Pret’s subscriptions to Sweetgreen’s price resets and 7-Eleven’s hot-food push, every brand wants to own the “$10 comfort By Tobias Dahlberg • 3 min read